-The Wells Fargo Alliance provides for certain payments to be made by Wells Fargo to the Company, including the Company's share of revenues under this alliance.
-The Company received income of approximately \$112 million and \$113 million from the Wells Fargo Alliance and former Synchrony Alliance in fiscal 2014 and 2013, respectively.
-The amount the Company receives is dependent on the level of sales on Wells Fargo accounts, the level of balances carried on the Wells Fargo accounts by Wells Fargo customers, payment rates on Wells Fargo accounts, finance charge rates and other fees on Wells Fargo accounts, the level of credit losses for the Wells Fargo accounts, Wells Fargo's ability to extend credit to our customers as well as the cost of customer rewards programs.
-The Alliance expires in fiscal 2024.
+Pursuant to the Wells Fargo Alliance, we receive on-going cash compensation from Wells Fargo based upon the portfolio's earnings.
+The compensation earned on the portfolio is determined monthly and has no recourse provisions.
+The amount the Company receives is dependent on the level of sales on Wells Fargo accounts, the level of balances carried on Wells Fargo accounts by Wells Fargo customers, payment rates on Wells Fargo accounts, finance charge rates and other fees on Wells Fargo accounts, the level of credit losses for the Wells Fargo accounts as well as Wells Fargo's ability to extend credit to our customers.
+We participate in the marketing of the private label cards, which includes the cost of customer reward programs.
+We accept payments on the private label cards in our stores as a convenience to customers who prefer to pay in person rather than by paying online or mailing their payments to Wells Fargo.
+The Wells Fargo Alliance expires in fiscal 2024.